kerivin/media-embedder-bot/README.md

 I'm not the author of the embed services themselves, the bot just creates a link to them.
 If you run into a problem with embeds, you can report it to the original author.

+If some stop working, or you know better ones, feel free to open an issue, so I replace them!

 ## Usage

 `@bot_username <post link>`